AhmedEhab-SG/organization-nestjs/README.md

 ## Installation and App Running

-> This project is configured with Docker on defualt Port: 8080
+> This project is configured with Docker on default Port: 8080

 ```bash
 # development